 The College has committed to a short-term 10-year lease on two adjoining warehouses at Horizon 38, Filton, known as 'SGS Horizon', in order to provide capacity for an increase in construction apprenticeships.
-Delivery commenced from January 2023.
+Following an initial fit-out and commencement of delivery in January 2023, a capital grant was awarded by WECA for £1.16m which funded works and equipment to facilitate completion of the project and prepare the centre for expansion and growth into modern construction methods and prepare students, and their employers for an increasingly technical and digitally based workplace.